 How many calories are in an espresso vs. a latte?

-The amount of calories in an espresso vs. a latte can vary significantly depending on what type of milk and ingredients you use.
+The amount of calories in an espresso versus a latte can vary significantly depending on the type of milk and ingredients used.

-When looking at just one 8-ounce serving, a latte made with whole milk usually contains 110 calories, whereas an espresso has zero calories.
+When considering just one 8-ounce serving, a latte made with whole milk typically contains 110 calories, whereas an espresso has zero calories.

 Is there a difference in caffeine content?

-The only difference lies in their sizes; an espresso shot is usually 1-2 ounces, whereas a regular or grande latte will be 8-16 ounces.
+The only difference lies in their sizes; an espresso shot is typically 1-2 ounces, whereas a regular or grande latte is usually 8-16 ounces.

 Some coffee shops can prepare your latte with a doppio espresso (double espresso), increasing the caffeine content to 128mg, making it more potent than a single espresso shot.